Nitrokey/nitrokey-documentation/source/components/nitrokeys/features/u2f/desktop-login.rst

 6. **Modify the Pluggable Authentication Module** ``PAM``

-   The final step is configure the PAM module files under ``/etc/pam.d/``.
+   The final step is to configure the PAM module files under ``/etc/pam.d/``.
 In this guide we will modify the ``common-auth`` file as it handles the authentication settings which are common to all services, but other options are possible.
 You can modify the file with the following command:

    .. code-block:: bash